pawal/zonemaster-collector/howtomongo.md

       { $unwind: "$result" },
       { $match: {"result.level": "ERROR" } } );

 **Get the toplist of domains with most errors:**

+Not very useful, but a good example of the query langague used.

     db.domains.aggregate(
       [